Erik1007/mildew-detection-project/README.md

 * [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and code reference.

 * [HaimanotA/Instant-Mildew-Detector](https://github.com/HaimanotA/Instant-Mildew-Detector) github repository was used for code reference and readme guidance

+*[Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew#:~:text=Powdery%20mildew%20is%20a%20fungal,its%20symptoms%20are%20quite%20distinctive.) was used as the resource pertaining to the powdery mildew fungal infection that is at the heart of this project.

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).